ibm-cloud-docs/account/iam-account_management.md

 | Cloud Operator | Create {{site.data.keyword.cloud-shell_short}} environments to manage {{site.data.keyword.cloud_notm}} resources. |
 | Cloud Developer | Create {{site.data.keyword.cloud-shell_short}} environments to manage {{site.data.keyword.cloud_notm}} resources and develop applications for {{site.data.keyword.cloud_notm}} (Web Preview enabled). |
 | File Manager | Create {{site.data.keyword.cloud-shell_short}} environments to manage {{site.data.keyword.cloud_notm}}resources and manage files in your workspace (File Upload and File Download enabled). |
-{: caption="Table 9.
+{: caption="Table 10.
 Roles and example actions for the {{site.data.keyword.cloud-shell_notm}} service" caption-side="top"}
-{: #shell-service-acct-mgmt}

 ### License and entitlement
-{: #license-entitlement-management}
+{: #license-entitlement-management-terra}

 You can assign users access to manage licenses and entitlements within an account.
 Any member of an account can view and use an account’s entitlement.

 | Roles         | Actions                                                                                                    |
 |---------------|------------------------------------------------------------------------------------------------------------|